Raspberry Pi user manual

 max_power: 1.0

-sensor_type: temperature_host #Set as the host computer's main control temperature
+sensor_type: temperature_host #Set to the mainboard temperature of the host

-min_temp: 0 #Minimum temperature, an error will be reported below this temperature
+min_temp: 0 #Minimum temperature, an error will be reported if it is lower than this temperature

-max_temp: 90 #Maximum temperature, an error will be reported above this temperature
+max_temp: 90 #Maximum temperature, an error will be reported if it is higher than this temperature

 off_below: 0.10